 LACC and SJMC Partnership in Support for Pre-Professional Journalist Training

 LACC’s close collaboration with the School of Communication + Journalism at FIU features joint academic offerings, outreach programs and research projects and ensures that a new generation of media professionals will be prepared to provide world-class coverage of the region.

 Event- Covering Cuba from Within: Journalists' Perspectives

 March 27, 2015

-Experienced reporters who have covered news in Cuba on the ground will share their thoughts and experiences about how to keep a balanced and objective perspective while living on the island and facing multiple political pressures.
+Experienced reporters who have covered news in Cuba on the ground shared their thoughts and experiences about how to keep a balanced and objective perspective while living on the island and facing multiple political pressures.

 IAPA and LACC Webinar Series